Remimimiel/todo-list-demo/README.md

 * [reselect doc](https://github.com/reduxjs/reselect/blob/master/README.md)

-If there are any problem, please contact me.
+If there are any problem, you can raise an issue on GitHub or contact me through email.

 Email: czr.cn.525@gmail.com